Right of Way Issues

 - Contractors doing work in the City of Royal Oak must provide adequate insurance as listed in the City of Royal Oak Insurance Requirements.
 Insurances required include Workman’s Compensation Insurance, Commercial General Liability Insurance, and Automobile Liability Insurance.
 Only those entities that can provide the Insurance Requirements are allowed to obtain a permit.

-- A completed Right-of-way Permit Application (page 1 of the 13 page document) shall be submitted for a permit along with two original copies of insurance; and cash bond or one original copy of an approved performance guarantee.
+- A completed Right-of-way Permit Application shall be submitted for a permit along with two original copies of insurance; and cash bond or one original copy of an approved performance guarantee.

 - The Right-of-way permit processing fee and inspection fees are listed on the fee schedule which is updated annually.